-- (a) The Board of Trustees of a group self insurer shall not declare that surplus contributions collected in excess of the amount necessary to fund all obligations for any given program year will be refunded to group members unless the group self insurer's most recent annual certified, independently audited financial statement indicates that the group self insurer's assets exceed its liabilities and unless the group self insurer's current actuarial report indicates a surplus of group funds for each program year as indicated in subsections (a)(1) and (a)(2) below. - (1) The group self insurer may transfer excess funds to an escrow account at any time, but shall not declare surplus fund amounts or distribute any surplus funds to group members for any given program year sooner than 23 months after the close of the program year without express written consent from the ManagerChief.
-Any such disbursements made without written consent from the ManagerChief, including any subsequent disbursements from the same program year or disbursements from a subsequent program year, shall only be from a program year that remains funded as required by Section 15484, subdivision (e)at the 80% actuarial confidence level for the remaining claims in that program year as stated in the most recent annual actuarial report calculated pursuant to Section 15481 of these regulations.
-Approval from the ManagerChief is not required as long as the group self insurer's current actuarial report and current financial statement support the determination of the surplus amount, and as long as claim funding for each program year meets or exceeds the funding required by Section 15484, subdivision (e)80% actuarial confidence level amounts. - (2) Notwithstanding subsection (a)(1) of this section, the group self insurer may request the ManagerChief to allow that funds be released sooner than 23 months after the end of a program year and/or that the determination of a program year's surplus be based upon the actuarial study conducted with a confidence factor of less than the funding required by Section 15484, subdivision (e)80%, and the ManagerChief may allow such a release of surplus funds upon a showing of good cause by the group self insurer.
-The ManagerChief may require that a special audit be conducted, an independent actuarial study be completed at the group self insurer's expense, and/or other documentation be submitted to support the request from the group self insurer.
-In no event shall surplus funds be distributed sooner than 23 months after the completion of a program year or based upon actuarial studies conducted at less than an 80% actuarial confidence factor without express written consent of the ManagerChief.
+(a) The Board of Trustees of a group self insurer shall not declare that surplus contributions collected in excess of the amount necessary to fund all obligations for any given program year will be refunded to group members unless the group self insurer's most recent annual certified, independently audited financial statement indicates that the group self insurer's assets exceed its liabilities and unless the group self insurer's current actuarial report indicates a surplus of group funds for each program year as indicated in subsections (a)(1) and (a)(2) below.

+(1) The group self insurer may transfer excess funds to an escrow account at any time, but shall not declare surplus fund amounts or distribute any surplus funds to group members for any given program year sooner than 23 months after the close of the program year without express written consent from the Chief.
+Any such disbursements made without written consent from the Chief, including any subsequent disbursements from the same program year or disbursements from a subsequent program year, shall only be from a program year that remains funded at theas required by Section 15484, subdivision (e)undiscounted expected actuarial confidence level including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage for the remaining claims in that program year as stated in the most recent annual actuarial report calculated pursuant to Section 15481 of these regulations.
+Approval from the Chief is not required as long as the group self insurer's current actuarial report and current financial statement support the determination of the surplus amount, and as long as claim funding for each program year meets or exceeds the undiscounted expected actuarial confidence level amounts including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage funding required by Section 15484, subdivision (e).

+(2) Notwithstanding subsection (a)(1) of this section, the group self insurer may request the Chief to allow that funds be released sooner than 23 months after the end of a program year and/or that the determination of a program year's surplus be based upon the actuarial study conducted with a confidence factor of less than the funding required by Section 15484, subdivision (e)at the undiscounted expected level including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage, and the Chief may allow such a release of surplus funds upon a showing of good cause by the group self insurer.
+The Chief may require that a special audit be conducted, an independent actuarial study be completed at the group self insurer's expense, and/or other documentation be submitted to support the request from the group self insurer.
+In no event shall surplus funds be distributed sooner than 23 months after the completion of a program year without express written consent of the Chief.